digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 DIGITAL_OCEAN_CLUSTER_ID: "<your_digital_ocean_cluster_id>" # DOKS cluster ID that needs to be monitored
 ```

-The most important values that we need to here provide is the DigitalOcean `REST API token`, the `Cluster ID` and the `Node Creation Delay` time interval which can be expressed in seconds or minutes using the appropriate suffix - e.g.: `10s`, `10m`, etc.
+The most important values that we need to here provide is the DigitalOcean `API token`, the `Cluster ID` and the `Node Creation Delay` time interval which can be expressed in seconds or minutes using the appropriate suffix - e.g.: `10s`, `10m`, etc.

 ### Deployment Steps